hasura/hasura-discord-docs-bot/README.md

 * guild_id: The ID of the guild the bot is in
 * forum_channel_id: The ID of the forum channel that the bot auto-responds in
-* forum_collection: The collection the forum searches
+* forum_collection: The collection the forum channel searches

 ## Part Four: The Backend API